Map of Mallorca showing groundwater probes and smart meters forming a drought monitoring network.

 Concrete solutions

 Technology must be accompanied by rules and investments.
 Proposals that can be implemented immediately: 1) Open, locally accessible data platforms that explain alert levels to municipalities and provide recommended actions.
 2) Prioritization of connecting unconnected inland municipalities to the cross-connection so that supply bottlenecks do not escalate locally.
 3) Subsidy programs for water-saving irrigation in agriculture and rainwater harvesting systems for private homes.
-4) Pilot projects for artificial groundwater recharge where geology makes sense.
+4) Pilot projects for managed aquifer recharge where geology makes sense.
 5) A tiered pricing structure that rewards frugal consumption and makes wasteful use more expensive, accompanied by social compensation for low-income households.

 In the long term, the agenda should include energy-efficient desalination, expansion of wastewater treatment and reuse for agriculture, protection of catchment areas and binding operating rules for well operators based on the new data.